 On June 28th 2019 Will Gadd and John Price arrived in Donegal for a week of nautical play on and off the coastline of the county.
-Will Gadd is the very well known Canadian Red Bull / Arc'teryx sponsored athlete and John Price was fresh off capturing a first ascent on a Greenland big wall and was on stills and filming duties for the week.
+Will Gadd is the very well known Canadian Red Bull / Arc'teryx sponsored athlete and John Price was fresh off capturing the first ascent on a Greenland big wall and was on stills and filming duties for the week.

 Ireland's last remaining big unclimbed sea stack

-Our primary goal of the trip was the first ascent of Chaos Stack just below Mullaghtan Head to north of Glencolmcille in the south west of the county.
+Our primary goal of the trip was the first ascent of Chaos Stack just below Mullaghtan Head to the north of Glencolmcille in the south-west of the county.
 This is the last of the big unclimbed sea stack in Donegal and I strongly suspect, the last big unclimbed sea stack in Ireland.
 The approach to this stack requires considerable nautical considerations and seafaring guile.
 Chaos Stack lives at the base of the 200m high choss wall of Mullaghtan Head.
 This vertical obstacle means a long sea passage from either Glencolmcille to the south or the remote and lonely An Port to the north.

 Chaos Stack, Dare to Be Stack and the Sturrall below Mullaghtan Head